 Custom House Dublin

-The building went major reconstruction work during the 20th century following a fire that destroyed the interior of the building.
+The building underwent significant reconstruction work during the 20th century following a fire that destroyed the interior of the building.
 The Custom House was seized by the Dublin Brigade of the IRA on 25th May 1921 during the War of Independence.
-They saw the Custom House as a manifestation of British power in Ireland, and set the structure ablaze.
-The fire burnt for 5 days, destroying the interiors & many paper records housed there.
+They saw the Custom House as a manifestation of British power in Ireland and set the structure ablaze.
+The fire burned for 5 days, destroying the interiors & many paper records housed there.

 Address: Custom House, Dublin 1

 Hop off the CityScape Tour at: Stop 11 Custom House Quay (see Route Map)